Delving into the many yoga teaching topics is a joy. But the dilemma we all face is an overabundance of information.

 What are some examples of myofascial release techniques?

 Is myofascial release recommended before, during or after your regular practice?

 In this 7-minute audio guide, you’ll get a quick overview of the type of content and tools available and get advice on where to start.
 And, then, based on your interests and needs, learn how to choose an optimum path of study and focus.

-Begin with the study of foundational anatomy that is necessary to fully understand teachings around injuries and conditions.
+The study of foundational anatomy is necessary to fully understand teachings around injuries and conditions.
 We recommend these 10 topics which relate to the Nervous System, Respiratory Anatomy, The Spine and Musculoskeletal System.

 We want this section to guide you through some simple steps to increasing your proficiency—not be overwhelming.
 And so we’re a little dismayed to see that our anatomy recommendation list is quite long.
 But here’s the deal: we’ve worked very hard to make those topics digestible and applicable.
 And we think you’ll agree that if you understand the teachings there, learning about injuries and conditions will come naturally, based on an understanding of these foundational teachings.
 That means you’ll also have the perspective that will lead to your being more capable of forming hypotheses and teaching plans based on your own observations and experiences.

 For other interests and needs, we offer many more study and teaching tools for Conditions of the Spine, Back and Hips, Other Joint Issues & Common Conditions, Pregnancy, Mental Health, Trauma & PTSD, Arthritis, and Neurological / Brain-Related conditions.
 Each topic is broken down into practical chunks to help you build a strong foundation and focus in on what you need.
 See the Safety, Injuries & Conditions Hub.

 About Injuries & Conditions in Yoga

 What are three general ways to approach the topic of Injuries, Conditions & Yoga?

 What are five common causes of yoga injuries?